 Focus on Your Recovery

-Deciding to participate in a residential rehab program provides you with the opportunity to disconnect from other responsibilities and focus on your recovery.
+Deciding to participate in an inpatient rehab program provides you with the opportunity to disconnect from other responsibilities and focus on your recovery.
 On the surface, this might seem selfish–especially if you have familial obligations–but it is not.
 Instead, this is a moment for you to acknowledge and become aware of the wrong things in your life.
 Once you can focus on your addiction and become sober, you will be better suited to handle your daily responsibilities.

 Addiction is a painful process that impacts users and their families and friends.
 By completing a residential treatment program, you will begin the healing process.
 And for this to be effective, you need the time and space to become well.
 Once you have begun the healing process, you will be better equipped to restore relationships that will be damaged due to your substance abuse.